scritcash/scrit-whitepaper/scrit-whitepaper.md

 $m$ and $n$ can therefore only change at the start of a signing epoch.
-However, $n$, the total number of mints, can be decreased at any time as long as it stays equal or bigger than $m$.
+However, $n$, the total number of mints, can be decreased at any time as long as it stays equal or greater than $m$.
 Signing epoch lengths can be changed, but must stay disjunct, meaning signing epochs may never overlap.